ncbi/niso-jats/publishing/1.1d2/mml2/dtd/README.txt

 ------------------------------------------------------

-3.5 JATS Base Modules (used by all the Archiving DTDs)
+3.5 JATS Base Modules (used by all the Publishing DTDs)

 3.5.1 Base Modules